finn-stainton/finn-stainton.github.io/docs/Second-Brain/Computer-Science/Software-Development/Methods-and-Practices/Scrum.md

 - Maximise the value of the product by being the **single authority** responsible for deciding which **features** and **functionality** to build and there order.
 - They are the central leadership and bridge between stakeholders and the Development Team
 - The whole team advises the Product Owner
-- Responsible for the success/failure of the product
+- Responsible for the success or failure of the product
 - Product Owner is NOT a "Project Manager"

 ### Scrum Master